Starias22/cpp-revision/basics/pointer-references/point-ref.md

 * Address is an unique integer that identify each variable declared in a programm.
 * Pointers are variables that contains the address of another.
+* A read-only pointer is re-assignable but cannot be used to change the value of the variable it points on.
+It can be casted to usual pointer.
 * References are variables that refer to another of the same type and that allows to access the same memory space in differents ways.
 * Accordinly to what we have to do, we can pass a value, an address or a reference to a function.